masumi-network/kodosumi/docs/develop.md

     return results
 ```

 If you carefully watch the function signature you recognise `inputs` and `tracer`.
-Both arguments are injected by the kodosumi `Launch` mechanic and carry the `inputs` arguments from the user and a `kodosumi.core.Tracer` object.
+Both arguments are injected by the Kodosumi `Launch` mechanic and carry the `inputs` arguments from the user and a `kodosumi.core.Tracer` object.
 Use this object to add markdown, text and other results to flow execution.
 The `tracer` will be passed to `batch`.
 A slightly modified `batch` function uses the `tracer` to create result markdown notes and _stdio_ output.

 ### 14. Test with uvicorn